 1: Upwork – for Finding Work-Best Apps to Help Freelancers

 This is by far the most popular freelance marketplace.
 It connects you to the huge database of clients, who offer both gigs and steady employment.
 Freelancers are paid per hour or after the job is done.
-Each member has a profile that can be used as both professional biography and a business portfolio.
+Each member has a profile that can be used as both a professional biography and a business portfolio.
 Besides advanced search options, easy (although expensive) payment system, Upwork also offers a wide variety of tests that allow you to test and show your knowledge to possible employers.

 2: Google Drive – for Storing and Saving Your Work